 Bird of the day, however was on the route home, when, a few hundred metres from home, a superb Barn Owl was sitting on a rock by the side of the road.
 There's something really special about these birds, and I always get a thrill from seeing one well.
 Brings back memories of birding the Derwent Ings where they were regular.
 So I've promised myself to go on a likely nesting site hunt.

-Today we settled for a toddler paced potter up the lane "to see the horses".
+lane "to see the horses".
 Less than half a mile from the house and conveniently on the route to Siblyback is this hugely promising spot.
 This will swiftly become my next in a long line of promising spots that fail to turn up anything.
 Nice reedy fringes, overhanging willows.
 A perfect migrant trap if ever there was one.
 And if uttering those words isn't the best way to ensure that it will be anything but, I don't know what is.
 I'll keep you posted.
 Bet you can't wait.

 P.S: This afternoon I decided against a blast up to Dozmary as I had a tree surgeon coming round (and that isn't the cue for a joke).
 This evening I find out that someone has found a Lesser Scaup there.
 Grrrrr.